 Best Hostel in Osaka: Hostel Bushi

 A fun and new Osaka hostel close to Kyobashi station, Hostel Bushi offers a comfortable sleep and cultural experiences within the heart of the city.
-Relax in the Japanese traditional baths, try on suits of armor, and admire the quirky military-themed designs.
+Relax in the Japanese traditional baths, try on suits of armour, and admire the quirky military-themed designs.

 There are mixed and female-only dorms and private twin rooms.
-There’s a BBQ on the terrace and a shared kitchen if you want to make your own meals, and the sociable common room is a great place to meet other travelers.
+There’s a BBQ on the terrace and a shared kitchen if you want to make your own meals, and the sociable common room is a great place to meet other travellers.

 Other plus points include free Wi-Fi, laundry facilities, friendly members of staff, a hot tub, hairdryers, a large work desk, and privacy curtains on the dorm beds.

 Check out our hostel guide on Osaka for more information on this city’s best hostels!